thingsdb/ThingsDocs/v0/content/data-types/list/reduce.md

 Argument | Type | Description
 -------- | ---- | -----------
-reducer | closure (required) | Closure to execute on each value (except for the first, if no initial value is supplied). initial | any (optional) | A value to use as the first argument to the first call of the callback.
-If no initial value is supplied, the first element in the array will be used and skipped.
-Calling reduce() on an empty array without an initial value will raise a [lookup_err()](../../../errors/lookup_err).
+reducer | closure (required) | Closure to execute on every value (except for the first, if no initial value is provided). initial | any (optional) | The initial value serves as the first argument of the callback during the first call.
+If no initial value is provided, the first item in the array will be used instead and not processed by the callback.
+Calling reduce() on an empty list without an initial value will raise a [lookup_err()](../../../errors/lookup_err).

 The *reducer* argument takes three optional arguments:

 Argument | Description
 -------- | -----------
-`(0)` accumulator | The accumulator accumulates callback's return values.
-It is the accumulated value previously returned in the last invocation of the callback—or initialValue.
+`(0)` accumulator | An accumulated value that is returned by the previously invoked callback—or initial value.
-`(1)` current | The current element being processed in the list.
+`(1)` current | The current item in the list that is being processed by the callback.
-`(2)` index | The index of the current element being processed in the array.
-Starts from index `0` if an initial value is provided.
-Otherwise, it starts from index `1`.
+`(2)` index | The index of the current item in the list that is being processed by the callback.
+If an initial value is given, it start from index `0`, else, it starts from index `1`.

 ### Return value